-It is impossible not to hear the word “competitive advantage” thrown around in business meetings and corporate circles these days.
-As with any buzzword, the large number of people using it unduly, don’t understand it fully.
-A competitive advantage distinguishes a company from its competitors.
-It contributes to higher profit, more customers, and brand loyalty.
-Establishing such an advantage has always been one of the most important goals for any company.
+It is impossible not to hear the word β€œcompetitive advantage” thrown around in business meetings and corporate circles these days.
+But like many buzzwords, it’s often misunderstood.
+So, what is a competitive advantage?
+In simple terms, it’s what distinguishes a company from its competitors and enables it to outperform them.
+A competitive advantage leads to higher profit margins, more customers, and stronger brand loyalty.
+Establishing such an edge has always been a key goal for organizations.

 What is competitive advantage?